mybb/docs.mybb.com/1.8/faq/login.md

 By default, MyBB suggests Cookie Domain to be blank, and Cookie Path to be **/**.
 Although this theoretically will work, in many cases it is inadequate.

-First a few examples of what your cookie settings should look like:
+You can use [this tool](/tools/cookie-settings/) to generate appropriate cookie settings, but here are some examples of what valid cookie settings look like:

 <table>
 	<tr>